carmenobied/Thirdparty-APIs-Workday-Scheduler/README.md

 This Work Day Scheduler is aimed towards employees with a busy schedule who want to add important events to a daily planner so that they can manage their time effectively.

+You can explorer the Work Day Scheduler here: https://carmenobied.github.io/week5-homework/

 ## Installation
 ```
 i.
 Fork the Github repository.